Oximus-ddv/ddv_save_editor_new/README.md

 - **Error Recovery**: Comprehensive error handling with detailed logging
 - **Non-Destructive**: Original files are preserved

-## 🆚 Advantages Over C# Version

-### ✅ **User Experience**
-- **Smarter**: Automatic save detection, intelligent filtering
-- **Faster**: Optimized loading and processing
-- **Safer**: Better error handling and recovery
-- **More Informative**: Detailed logging and progress feedback

-### ✅ **Technical Improvements**
-- **Cross-Platform**: Works on Windows, Mac, Linux
-- **Modern Libraries**: pandas, openpyxl, Pillow, cryptography
-- **Better Architecture**: Clean, maintainable code structure
-- **Type Safety**: Full type hints and validation

-### ✅ **Feature Rich**
-- **Dynamic Data**: Excel-driven item database
-- **Smart Filtering**: Automatic problem item detection
-- **Enhanced Categories**: 16 granular categories vs basic grouping
-- **Quality Controls**: Respects game limitations and rules

-## 🪟 Using the Windows .exe with the Excel file
+## 🪟 Using the Windows .exe

-The app needs your Excel data file to populate categories and items.
-When running the packaged `.exe`, place the Excel next to the executable or select it when prompted.
+The app can use either an Excel file or Dict folder for item data.
+Place either (or both) next to the executable.

 ### Recommended folder layout

 ```
 release/
   DDV_Save_Editor.exe
-  Disney Dream Light ID List - Mainted by Rubyelf.xlsx   # or your own data file
+  Disney Dream Light ID List - Mainted by Rubyelf.xlsx   # Excel data source
+  Dict/                                                  # Dict data source
   img.zip                                               # optional (item images)
 ```

 ### First run

+- Choose your data source (Excel or Dict) in the toolbar
-- If the Excel is not found, the app will prompt you to select it.
-Pick your `.xlsx` and the categories will load.
+- If using Excel and it's not found, you'll be prompted to select it
-- After selecting once, the app caches data in memory for the session; reloading Excel uses the same picker.
+- If using Dict, ensure the Dict folder is present with the correct structure

 ### Auto-Load save

 1. Click "Auto-Load" to detect and load the latest DDV save.
-2. If categories are empty, ensure the Excel file is available as described above, then use "Refresh Excel Data" or restart the app.
+2. If categories are empty, check your data source settings and files.

 ### Decryption key